 Liquid cooling parts may be disassembled for cleaning purposes on an occasional basis.
-Your warranty is not voided on disassembly of the water block but the customer loses the EK leak-free guarantee which comes with a factory tested Component.
-And old, but soft toothbrush is an excellent cleaning tool!
+Your warranty is not voided by disassembling of the water block.
+Only the leakfree guarantee is void which comes with a factory tested EK products.
+An old but soft toothbrush is an excellent cleaning tool!

-- 1. Cleaning bare copper: When cleaning bare copper is it recommended to use slightly acidic cleaning agents which include the following organic agents:
+1. Cleaning bare copper: When cleaning bare copper it is recommended to use slightly acidic cleaning agents which include the following organic agents:

-- (white) vinegar (acetic acid up to 5-10%)

-- lemon juice (citric acid up to 5-10%)
+- (white) vinegar (acetic acid up to 5-10%) - lemon juice (citric acid up to 5-10%)

-Certain food can also be used for cleaning copper:
+Certain food can also be used for cleaning the copper: